DmytroLitvinov/knowledge/docs/looking-back/2022/2022-august.md

 ## Work

-Completely upgraded our management tool at SoftFormance Redmine@4.0.5 to 4.2.7.
+Completely upgraded our management tool at SoftFormance Redmine 4.0.5 to 4.2.7.
 Installed the plugins to integrate billable hours at Redmine so our employees can log hours in clients' tickets instead of creating Lab ticket in separate project.